junxit/us-congress-bills-116/bill.md

 ---
 legis-num: S. 910
-congress: 116th CONGRESS
+congress: One Hundred Sixteenth Congress of the United States of America
-session: 2d Session
+session: 2d Sess.
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 910

-That the bill from the Senate (S. 910) entitled “An Act to reauthorize and amend the National Sea Grant College Program Act, and for other purposes.”, do pass with the following
+> To reauthorize and amend the National Sea Grant College Program Act, and for other purposes.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title